Mariyathk/Learn.PY-01/README.md

 # Learn.PY
 Hi I made this project on the basis of the programme LEARN.PY by TinkerHub.
 This programme is to learn python from scratch by the python challenge, which starts from June 7 onwards.
 This programme helps to learn by ourselves by accepting challenges.
 While finishing the project :
-<cr>I will get hands o experience on:
+<cr>I will get hands to experience on:
   <li>Python base
   <li>Numpy
   <li>pandas